ThemeMetro/Clouder/README.md

 # Clouder
 The WHMCS Template

-Now ThemMetro offring this template free forever, you are free to use it, modify it as without any restruction.
+Now ThemMetro offring this template free forever, you are free to use it, update and modify it without any restruction.
 No support and update is provided by ThemeMetro

 ### The following steps will guide you through the installation process: